Skip to main content

 If you are concerned about the price you’re paying for electricity, there may be a better offer out there.
 That’s where www.energymadeeasy.gov.au can help.

-What are the different types of electricity plans and how does the DMO price apply to them?
+What are the different types of electricity offers and how does the DMO price apply to them?

-Market retail plans: often contain discounts or other offers.
+Market offers: often contain discounts or other offers.
 The price is set by the retailer, and it can change at any time.
-When advertising these plans the retailer must compare their offers to the DMO price so you can see how good their deal is.
-Around 90% of customers are on these plans.
+When advertising these offers the retailer must compare their offers to the DMO price so you can see how good their deal is.
+Around 91% of customers are on these plans.

 Who does the DMO price apply to?

-In these areas, around 10% of households and around 18% of small businesses are on standard retail plans.
+In DMO regions, around 8.3% of households and around 16.4% of small businesses are on standing offers.

 How does the DMO price provide a reference point for comparison?

-When energy retailers advertise their market retail plans they have to show how that plan compares to the default offer price.
+When energy retailers advertise their market retail plans they have to show how that plan compares to the DMO price.

 This allows consumers to compare plans and see how good electricity deals actually are.

-How does the AER determine the DMO price?
+How does the AER set the DMO price?

-• the cost to buy electricity (wholesale cost)
+• the cost to buy electricity from the wholesale market (wholesale electricity costs)

-• the cost to transport electricity (network cost)
+• the cost to transport electricity to customers through the network (network costs)

-• the cost to comply with government environment schemes (environmental cost)
+• the cost to comply with government environment schemes (environmental costs)

 What can I do to get a better deal on energy?